cloud-barista/cb-larva/poc-cb-net/README.md

-# CB-Network (POC, Proof of Concept)
+# cb-network (POC, Proof of Concept)

-CB-Network is under-study.
+cb-network is under-study.
-[TBD] Overview of CB-Network
+[TBD] Overview of cb-network

-# Getting started with CB-Network Server
+# Getting started with cb-network Server
 ## Prerequisites
 <ins>**To be deprecated when `go module` is added**</ins>